User's Guide: Alert Management

 NOTE

-In case the Custom CA Certificate has a Common Name (CN) that does not match with the server in which Splunk is deployed, clear the Validate host check box which prompts Fortanix DSM to ignore the hostname of the Splunk deployment instance.
+In case the Custom CA Certificate has a Common Name (CN) that does not match the server on which Splunk is deployed, clear the Validate host check box, which prompts Fortanix DSM to ignore the hostname of the Splunk deployment instance.
 Only the certificate chain will be validated in this case.

 • Port: Enter the port number for the Splunk service.
 The default is port 80, or if HTTPS was enabled above, the default is port 443.
 If a different port is in use, enter the applicable port number.

 • Authentication token: Enter a valid authentication token to authenticate Fortanix DSM with the HTTP Event Collector (HEC) of your Splunk instance.
 This token allows Fortanix DSM to push events to Splunk.
-For example, the logs from Fortanix CCM can be pushed to the Index source name fortanix_cloud.
+For example, the logs from Fortanix Confidential Computing Manager (CCM) can be pushed to the Index source name fortanix_cloud.
 For more details about generating HEC authentication tokens, refer to Splunk documentation.

 NOTE